Is Trading 212 good for investing?

 Who is Trading 212?

 Trading 212 is a fintech (financial technology) company which was originally established in Bulgaria under the name ‘Avus Capital’.
-It was registered in the UK in 2013 and has since moved its global headquarters there.
+It was registered in the UK in 2013 and has since moved its global headquarters here.
 Its main claim to fame is being the first zero-commission stock trading service in the UK and Europe.
-Today Trading 212’s mobile app has been downloaded more than 15 million times and the company as a whole has over 2.5m funded accounts and administers over £3.5 billion worth of assets.
+Today, Trading 212’s mobile app has been downloaded more than 15 million times and the company as a whole has over 5 million funded accounts and administers over £25 billion worth of assets.
 Trading 212 states its aim is to “democratise” investing with “free, smart and easy to use apps, enabling anyone to trade”.

 Who is Trading 212 good for?

 Trading 212 is a good choice for people who want low fees and keen investors who take a real interest in it, thanks to the broad range of investments to choose from and the handy ‘pies’ which enable you to fully customise your portfolio.
-However, there could be more support for beginner investors and the lack of pension means it’s not suited to those looking to open a SIPP for their retirement savings.
+However, there could be more support for beginner investors.
 It may also not suit those who prefer investing via computers, as although desktop functionality exists, Trading 212 is very much a mobile-first provider.

 Pros and cons